|

 for most high-quality urethane belts appears to be about four to

-with a typical range of 2 to 12 years.
+six years with a typical range of 2 to 12 years.
 Endless round belts usually

 last considerably longer than twisted connectable belts.
 Motorized